A Burden Shared is a Burden Halved: A Fairness-Adjusted Approach to Classification: Discussion

-\cite{Zafar_disparate_treatment} proposed to use cost-sensitive classifiers with group specific costs \citep{Menon_cost_fairness} to tackle a similar fairness issue.
-However their technique forces a decision to be made on all individuals, where as our work is a \emph{selective inference} procedure that only makes ``confident'' decisions on a subset of individuals, returning an indecision on the rest.
-With human intervention, FASI can achieve better accuracy than cost-sensitive classifiers since practitioners are made aware of the cases that they should spend most of their energy on, helping them avoid mistakes with a high societal cost.
+\cite{Zafar_disparate_treatment} proposed the use of cost-sensitive classifiers with group-specific costs \citep{Menon_cost_fairness} to address a fairness issue comparable to our work.
+However, their technique forces a decision to be made on all individuals, whereas our approach is a selective inference procedure that only makes confident judgments on a subset of subjects.
+Given human intervention, FASI can achieve higher accuracy than cost-sensitive classifiers, as practitioners are aware of the undecided cases that merit additional scrutiny, ultimately reducing erroneous decisions with potentially extensive societal costs.

-Another attractive approach is to consider individual fairness definitions that disregard protected groups, instead ensuring that similar individuals receive similar outcomes \citep{Mukherjee_individual_fairness}.
-Due to the significant computational and theoretical challenges surrounding individual fairness algorithms, we leave this promising direction for future work.